If you feel like your job as a lawyer is stressful, you’re not alone.

 2) Visualize Success

-It may sound counterintuitive, but studies suggest that simply visualizing success in a process or action can actually be almost as good for improving performance as physical practice.
+Studies suggest that visualizing success in a process or action can actually be almost as good for improving performance as physical practice.

 Visualization has been shown to work as a method of sharpening one’s intellectual acumen, as in the case of computer scientist Natan Sharansky, who mentally honed his skills at chess during nine years spent in a Russian prison before ultimately beating world-champion chess player Garry Kasparov after his release.
 Even strength training can be bolstered through the practice of positive visualization.

-The next time you’re feeling that crushing fear associated with an impending trial date or important filing, rather than focusing on your fear of failure as a source of motivation, visualize yourself going through the process and succeeding before digging in to get the work done.
+The next time you’re feeling stressed visualize yourself going through the process and succeeding before digging in to get the work done.

 3) Put Down the Coffee and Pick up Some Chamomile Tea